-Obviously, the person responding knows where they are from better than you.
+The person responding knows where they are from better than you.
 Just because you carry some stereotypes of what people of a certain place look and talk like doesn’t mean the person doesn’t fit there.

 Plus, you always get what you ask.
 If you ask where a person is from, they are going to tell you where they grew up.
-But if you really want to know about their ethnicity, find a polite way to do so.
+But if you want to know about their ethnicity, find a polite way to do so.

 Other rude questions to avoid

 According to views posted on question-answer websites online, putting your question in this format is very dehumanizing, and so is asking, ‘Are you mixed?’
 This is a person you are talking to, not some cocktail brand for Pete’s ‘sake!

 Don’t be offended if the person replies that they are hungry or human or any other clever reply.

 So, you’ve told your friend you are interested in cultural exchanges and ethnicities.
 Still, instead of asking interesting questions, you pose a yes or no question, e.g., ‘Are you Italian?’ that is a very rude thing to do.

 Avoid yes or no questions by thinking about how you’d feel if asked the same.
 If you’d not be happy answering the type of question, the other person won’t be happy too.